New South: Modern economy

 The "New South" also meant to describe economic growth in the American South.
 Since the late 20th century, this can be seen in many ways.
 The largest company in the world by revenue is Walmart, which is located in Bentonville, Arkansas.
 Two of the largest U.S. banks, Bank of America and Wells Fargo, have a major presence in Charlotte, North Carolina.
 Bank of America is headquartered there, and Wells Fargo has maintained much of the operation of Wachovia after acquiring it in 2008.
 Charlotte is also home to many other major corporations including Lowe's, Duke Energy, Family Dollar, Lendingtree and Honeywell.

 Automotive manufacturing plants in U.S. have declined in cities like Detroit, Cleveland, Buffalo, and St. Louis, while lower wage, non-unionized work forces in the American South have attracted foreign manufacturers.
 Automobile manufacturers BMW, Toyota, Mercedes, Honda, Hyundai, Kia, Nissan, and Volkswagen have opened plants in states such as Georgia, Alabama, South Carolina, Kentucky, Tennessee, Texas, Mississippi, and West Virginia.
 Meanwhile, General Motors factories continue to operate in Kentucky, Louisiana, Tennessee and Texas, and two Ford factories operate in Kentucky's largest city of Louisville.

 High-profile companies such as IBM, Intel, Verizon and Microsoft have major corporate presence in the Research Triangle of North Carolina.
 Additionally, several Fortune 500 companies, including Tesla, Inc. and a number of technology companies, are now headquartered in Austin, Texas, giving it the nickname of "Silicon Hills".

 American Airlines Group, the largest airline in the world as of 2019, is headquartered in the Dallas–Fort Worth metroplex in Fort Worth.
 Dallas is also home to many global corporations, including the largest energy company in the world ExxonMobil, the largest Telecommunication company in the world AT&T, and the company where the microchip was first invented Texas Instruments.
 The Dallas-Fort Worth metro area is also the largest metro area in the South.

-Delta Air Lines, one of the world's largest airlines, is headquartered in Atlanta, Georgia.
+Delta Air Lines, one of the world's largest airlines, is headquartered in Hartsfield-Jackson Atlanta International Airport, currently the world’s busiest by passenger traffic.
 Atlanta is also home to many global corporations, including The Coca-Cola Company, UPS, CNN, Norfolk Southern, NCR, Mercedes-Benz, and Porsche.

+Cities of the New South

+Cities of the New South are defined as cities that have seen a large boom over the last century, and cities that have become growing regional hubs.